 It appears that Seiko has shut down all US operations.
-The above Web site is no longer in service.
+The below Web site is no longer in service.
 They also will not provide support for their 100, 200, and most 400 series printers or SmartLabel 6.x and 7.x software to

 NOTE ALSO: Their newer SmartLabel "Creator" software will NOT work with your current .sll label files and they will not provide a means of converting them to the Creator .sl format so even if you buy a new Smart Label printer you will not be able to use your old labels.
 You will have to manually recreate all of them.

 In addition, upon installing the Creator software it is configured for Germany and their only tech support operation is in the UK.

-Given the callous disregard Seiko has shown towards its customers, and the fact that your Seiko labels will work with Dymo printers, it's time to switch to the
+Given the callous disregard Seiko has shown towards its customers, and the fact that your Seiko labels will work in Dymo printers, it's time to switch to the

 You want to select the 'SLP400' from the drop-down because the SLP-100 is compatible with the SLP-410, the SLP-200 is compatible with the SLP-420, and the SLP-240 is compatible with the SLP-430.
 The series 400 app downloads support both 32 and 64-bit versions of Windows.